top of page

 Abstract

 This article employs a close reading of Elie Wiesel’s third novel, Day (1961), as a lens through which to explore the difficulties inherent in disengaging from the Holocaust past and their impact on the Holocaust survivor’s efforts to live in the present.
-In particular, The article explores how the novel’s narrative employs silence, a key Wieselian symbol, in constructing its overarching framework.
-These textual silences, I suggest, portray the text’s protagonist’s inability to escape his past at the camps.
-It is only through transforming these silences into speech that he is able to truly begin to live in the present.

 2020.
 "Find the 'Herstorical Narrative in Angie Thomas's The Hate U Give".
 Journal article published in English Studies in Africa (Vol 63, Issue 1).
 This article was also republished as a book chapter in Cultures of Populism : Institutions, Practices and Resistance, edited by Merle A. Williams and published under Routledge.